raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Kalman Filters /README.md

 •	To calculate `y`, the `h` function is used instead of the `H` matrix.
 We use the equations that map the predicted location `x′` from Cartesian coordinates to polar coordinates:

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/7b6816b0-c3aa-4b15-b598-973a5e2dd447">

+## Unscented Kalman Filter (UKF)

+The UKF is an alternative technique to deal with nonlinear process models and nonlinear measurement models.
+Instead of linearizing a nonlinear function, the UKF uses so-called **sigma points** to approximate the probability distribution.

+**This has two advantages:**

+-	In many cases the sigma points approximate the nonlinear transition better than a linearization does.

+-	We do not need to calculate the Jacobian matrix.

+***We will work with the Constant Turn Rate and Velocity Magnitude Model (CTRV)***